 On April 30, 2007, Rockies Express filed an application with the FERC requesting a certificate of public convenience and necessity that would authorize construction and operation of the Rockies Express-East Project.
 The Rockies Express-East Project will be comprised of approximately 639 miles of 42-inch diameter pipeline commencing from the terminus of the Rockies Express-West pipeline to a terminus near the town of Clarington in Monroe County, Ohio and will be capable of transporting approximately 1.8 billion cubic feet per day of natural gas.
 On September 7, 2007, the FERC issued a Notice of Schedule for Environmental Review for the Rockies Express-East Project.
 Rockies Express has requested that the FERC issue an updated scheduling order.
 Without a modification of the schedule, Rockies Express has concerns about its ability to complete its project by June 2009.
 Rockies Express is working closely with the FERC staff and other cooperating agencies to develop a revised schedule more consistent with Rockies Express's filing of September 25, 2007.
 That schedule was developed in consultation with the FERC staff at a public meeting convened on September 21, 2007.
-While there can be no assurance that the FERC will approve the revised schedule, subject to that approval, the Rockies Express-East Project is express-East Project is express-East Project is project by June 2009.
+While there can be no assurance that the FERC will approve the revised schedule, subject to that approval, the Rockies Express-East Project is expected to begin partial service on December 31, 2008, and to be in full service in June 2009.